wileyj/actions/stacks-core/release/create-releases/README.md

-# Create Github Releases action
+# Create Releases action

-Creates github releases for the node and the signer.
+Creates releases for the node and the signer.

 ## Documentation